argilla-io/argilla/argilla-sdk/docs/getting_started/installation.md

 !!! note
     You can use this SDK with any stable release of argilla server >= 1.27.

-!!! warning
-    These images are used for introductory purposes, so the data will be lost after restarting.

 * Using a [HF Space](https://huggingface.co/new-space?template=argilla/argilla-template-space).
 * Locally with Docker.